How to Make a Smooth Transition From Therapist to Coach

 How to Run a Dual Practice Ethically

-Offering both therapy and coaching services can be tricky.
-You cannot treat and coach the same person simultaneously.
-Clients must be clearly categorized into one service or the other and educated on the differences.
+Clients must be clearly categorized into one service or the other and educated on the differences:

-Ensure they understand that coaching is not a substitute for mental health counseling or psychotherapy.
-If it becomes clear that a coaching client needs therapy, talk to them about transitioning them or referring them to another therapist.
+• If it becomes clear that a coaching client needs therapy, talk to them about transitioning them or referring them to another therapist.

-While integrating some coaching techniques (like goal-setting or accountability) into your therapy process is much more straightforward, it’s usually the other way around that leads to confusion.
-Using therapy techniques in coaching sessions may blur the boundaries and create ethical dilemmas.
+Integrating some coaching techniques (like goal-setting or accountability) into your therapy process is much more straightforward.
+That being said, it’s usually the other way around that leads to confusion.

 To solve this, some dual practitioners suggest setting up two separate LLCs and websites for therapy and coaching services.
 If you’re looking for a way to run a more integrated practice, it’s best to speak to a lawyer and your licensing board to ensure you can keep your license and serve clients the best way.